 A Better Cambridge is an all-volunteer, membership-based organization.
 We work to host educational events, advocate for a future that aligns with our values, and bring together a community of people who care about cities, housing, and creating change.
 We are also a member of Abundant Housing Massachusetts, an organization fighting for these values at the state level.

 The organization is led by a Board of Directors comprising community members who have dedicated significant time to our activities for a sustained period of time.
 The Board helps steer the organization — setting direction and priorities in the efforts we pursue — and works with other members on projects and tasks.
 The Board members elect new Board members yearly.

 Our members reflect a cross-section of the Cambridge community: renters, homeowners, working families, retirees, young people and others from across the city who are united in our efforts to help build a better Cambridge (click here to join as a member!).
 In addition to receiving our monthly newsletters, members have access to our Slack workspace and are invited to internal events such as book club meetings and planning meetings for projects and tasks.
 Members seeking greater involvement can also join the higher-traffic “Active ABCers” list, where we discuss and debate policy ideas and track project progress.
 If this sounds like the right space for you — reach out at [email protected]!

-Our Board of Directors includes:
+As of January 2023, our Board of Directors includes:

 Bill McAvinney, Treasurer